 - Environment: AWS

-- In a multi-edge deployment, determine which Wavelength Zone is the most optimal at all times.
+- In a multi-edge deployment, determine which AWS Wavelength Zone is the most optimal at all times.

-- Prevent degradation in performance and poor device and user experiences that Verizon’s API, Edge Discovery Service (EDS) might not surface.
+- Prevent degradation in performance and poor device and user experiences that the Verizon API, EDS, might not surface.

-- Leverage telemetry data gathered from Pixie on K8 and application services infrastructure as a part of the routing algorithm to determine the optimal network path of a MEC device (camera).
+- Leverage telemetry data gathered from Pixie on Kubernetes and application services infrastructure as a part of the routing algorithm to determine the optimal network path of a multi-access edge computing (MEC) device.